Efon: Economy

 The primary economic activity of the residents of the Efon local government area is agriculture.
 Kolanuts, cocoa, and maize are among the numerous crops that are grown there.
 The trade sector of the Efon local government area is also a vital component of the local economy.
 The LGA is home to various markets, including the Oka Modern market, where a wide variety of goods are bought and sold.

-Climate

-The average annual temperature ranges from 63 to 89 degrees Fahrenheit, with lows and highs of 57 and 94, respectively.